-Drug Interactions: The sedative effect of intravenous midazolam is accentuated by any concomitantly administered medication, which depresses the central nervous system particularly narcotics (e.g., morphine, meperidine and fentanyl) and also secobarbital and droperidol.
+The sedative effect of intravenous midazolam is accentuated by any concomitantly administered medication, which depresses the central nervous system, particularly opioids (e.g., morphine, meperidine and fentanyl) and also secobarbital and droperidol.
 Consequently, the dosage of midazolam should be adjusted according to the type and amount of concomitant medications administered and the desired clinical response (see DOSAGE AND ADMINISTRATION).

-Caution is advised when midazolam is administered concomitantly with drugs that are known to inhibit the P450-3A4 enzyme system such as cimetidine (not ranitidine), erythromycin, diltiazem, verapamil, ketoconazole and itraconazole.
+Other Drug Interactions Caution is advised when midazolam is administered concomitantly with drugs that are known to inhibit the P450-3A4 enzyme system such as cimetidine (not ranitidine), erythromycin, diltiazem, verapamil, ketoconazole and itraconazole.
 These drug interactions may result in prolonged sedation due to a decrease in plasma clearance of midazolam.

-The effect of single oral doses of 800 mg cimetidine and 300 mg ranitidine on steadystate concentrations of midazolam was examined in a randomized crossover study (n=8) Cimetidine increased the mean midazolam steady-state concentration from 57 to 71 ng/m Ranitidine increased the mean steady-state concentration to 62 ng/mL.
+The effect of single oral doses of 800 mg cimetidine and 300 mg ranitidine on steady-state concentrations of oral midazolam was examined in a randomized crossover study (n=8) Cimetidine increased the mean midazolam steady-state concentration from 57 to 71 ng/mL Ranitidine increased the mean steady-state concentration to 62 ng/mL.
 No change in choice reaction time or sedation index was detected after dosing with the H2 receptor antagonists.
-In a placebo-controlled study, erythromycin administered as a 500 mg dose, tid, for 1 week (n=6), reduced the clearance of midazolam following a single 0.5 mg/kg IV dose.
+In a placebo-controlled study, erythromycin administered as a 500 mg dose, three times a day, for 1 week (n=6), reduced the clearance of midazolam following a single 0.5 mg/kg IV dose.

 The half-life was approximately doubled.
 Caution is advised when midazolam is administered to patients receiving erythromycin since this may result in a decrease in the plasma clearance of midazolam.

-The effects of diltiazem (60 mg tid) and verapamil (80 mg tid) on the pharmacokinetics and pharmacodynamics of midazolam were investigated in a three-way crossover study (n=9).
-The half-life of midazolam increased from 5 to 7 hours when midazolam was taken n conjunction with verapamil or diltiazem.
+The effects of diltiazem (60 mg three times a day) and verapamil (80 mg three times a day) on the pharmacokinetics and pharmacodynamics of oral midazolam were investigated in a three-way crossover study (n=9).

+The half-life of midazolam increased from 5 to 7 hours when midazolam was taken in conjunction with verapamil or diltiazem.
 No interaction was observed in healthy subjects between midazolam and nifedipine.
-In a placebo-controlled study, saquinavir administered as a 1200 mg dose, tid, for 5 days (n=12), a 56% reduction in the clearance of midazolam following a single 0.05 mg/kg IV dose was observed.
+In a placebo-controlled study where saquinavir or placebo was administered orally as a 1,200 mg dose, three times a day, for 5 days (n=12), a 56% reduction in the clearance of midazolam following a single 0.05 mg/kg IV dose was observed.
 The half-life was approximately doubled.
 A moderate reduction in induction dosage requirements of thiopental (about 15%) has been noted following use of intramuscular midazolam for premedication in adults.
 The intravenous administration of midazolam decreases the minimum alveolar concentration (MAC) of halothane required for general anesthesia.
 This decrease correlates with the dose of midazolam administered; no similar studies have been carried out in pediatric patients but there is no scientific reason to expect that pediatric patients would respond differently than adults.
 Although the possibility of minor interactive effects has not been fully studied, midazolam and pancuronium have been used together in patients without noting clinically significant changes in dosage, onset or duration in adults.
-Midazolam does not protect against the characteristic circulatory changes noted after administration of succinylcholine or pancuronium and does not protect against the increased intracranial pressure noted following administration of succinylcholine.
-Midazolam does not cause a clinically significant change in dosage, onset or duration of a single intubating dose of succinylcholine; no similar studies have been carried out in pediatric patients but there is not scientific reason to expect that pediatric patients would respond differently than adults.
+Midazolam does not protect against the characteristic circulatory changes noted after administration of succinylcholine or pancuronium and does not protect against the increased intracranial pressure noted following administration of succinvlcholine.
+Midazolam does not cause a clinically significant change in dosage, onset or duration of a single intubating dose of succinylcholine; no similar studies have been carried out in pediatric patients but there is no scientific reason to expect that pediatric patients would respond differently than adults.